 Interchange and network fees increased \$48.1 million, or 34.1%, to \$189.1 million for the year ended September 30, 2017 from \$141.0 million for the year ended September 30, 2016.
 This increase was driven primarily by increased payment volume as discussed above.

-Interchange and network fees grew at a faster rate than payment volume primarily due to the 2014 portfolio acquisition discussed above.
-For the first four months of the year ended September 30, 2016, we recognized zero interchange and network fees on \$372.3 million of payment volume related to this portfolio.
-For the last eight months of the year ended September 30, 2016, we recognized \$9.4 million of interchange and network fees on \$634.1 million of payment volume related to this portfolio.
-We recognized interchange and network fees for all of 2017 for the acquired portfolio.
+Interchange and network fees within Merchant Services increased \$47.3 million, or 34.4%, to \$185.1 million for the year ended September 30, 2017 from \$137.8 million for the year ended September 30, 2016.
+Interchange and network fees related to the Purchased Portfolios increased \$1.0 million, or 9.2%, to \$11.4 million for the year ended September 30, 2017 from \$10.4 million for the year ended September 30, 2016.
+Although the Purchased Portfolios experienced higher payment volume attrition than the rest of our business, interchange and network fees increased due to the change in contractual terms discussed above.
+For the first four months of the year ended September 30, 2016, we recognized zero interchange and network fees related to the purchased merchant contracts.
+For the last eight months of the year ended September 30, 2016, we recognized \$10.4 million of interchange and network fees related to the Purchased Portfolios.
+Excluding revenues from the Purchased Portfolios, interchange and network fees within Merchant Services grew \$46.4 million, or 36.4%, for the year ended September 30, 2017 from the year ended September 30, 2016.